Essential Information

 While other maps focus on countries and land mass, the Ocean Map is all about water!

 Run across the map, leap across oceans and discover why the ocean is vital to all life on Earth.
-The Ocean Map will be open at the National Maritime Museum from Saturday 7 June 2025.
+The Ocean Map will be open every day at the National Maritime Museum from Saturday 7 June 2025.

 Ocean Map highlights

-Take a ride on five famous ships
+Take a ride on six famous ships

 Go on a journey across the ocean on one of our ride-on ship models!